What Is Zoho One and Is It Worth It for Small Business?

 The 55-app count matters less than the integration architecture underneath.
 Every application shares a common identity layer through Zoho One Auth, a unified customer record in Zoho CRM, and a shared data pipeline into Zoho Analytics.
 A support ticket logged in Desk, a deal closed in CRM, and an invoice issued in Books all surface in the same analytics dashboard - without middleware, without custom ETL work, and without a separate integration subscription.

 For healthcare organizations managing fragmented patient-engagement data, or finance firms handling compliance documentation across multiple departments, this unified data model addresses a structural problem.
-According to Future Market Insights (2025), the AI consulting services market is expanding from $11.07 billion in 2025 toward $90.99 billion by 2035 at a 26.2% CAGR, driven significantly by demand for integrated data platforms that reduce manual reconciliation.
+According to Future Market Insights (2026), the AI consulting services market reached an estimated $14 billion in 2026 - up from $11.07 billion in 2025 - and is projected to grow toward $90.99 billion by 2035 at a 26.2% CAGR, driven significantly by demand for integrated data platforms that reduce manual reconciliation.
 Zoho One positions itself as the turnkey answer to that integration demand for mid-market companies that lack the budget or engineering capacity for a custom data warehouse.

 For a closer look at how Zoho's CRM visualization layer works within this architecture, see What Is Zoho CRM Canvas and How Does It Work?.